Twisted Pair (film): Production

-Filming

-Principal photography began on September 2, 2017, at Nevada State College, with John Mastrogiacomo serving as cinematographer.
+In March 2017, funding for the film, originally titled Twisted, was achieved via a GoFundMe campaign, which raised $7,073.
+Principal photography began on September 2, 2017, at Nevada State College and starring Neil Breen, Sara Meritt, Siohbun Ebrahimi, Denise Bellini, Marty Dasis, Brad Stein, John Smith Burns, Art MacHenster, Greg Smith Burns, Ada Masters, and Jason Moriglio.
 In April 2018, during post-production on Twisted Pair, Breen released a trailer for the film.

 Release

-Twisted Pair was theatrically released in the United States on October 3, 2018 and in the United Kingdom on February 9, 2019, by Neil Breen Films, LLC.
+Twisted Pair had its world premiere on October 3, 2018, at the Laemmle Theatre in North Hollywood, Los Angeles, California, prior to being thearically released in the United Kingdom on February 9, 2019, by Neil Breen Films, LLC.